pl643/tmux-leader-key/README.md

 ## What is it?

-An attempt to create a Vim-like workflow in tmux where a chosen key (leader) in addition to few letters can be mapped to perform an action.
+A Vim-like workflow in tmux where a chosen key (leader) in addition to few letters can be mapped to perform an action.

+  The below vim configuration maps the key sequences ";ev" to open the vim configuration file and ";sv" loads it.
   - nnoremap ;ev :edit ~/df/init.vim<CR>      " ev - short for edit vimrc
   - nnoremap ;sv :source ~/df/init.vim<CR>    " sv - short for source vimrc

-  The above vim configuration maps the key sequences ";ev" to open the vim configuration file and ";sv" loads it.

-  The advantages of this workflow the usage of letters to help remember the action, which are normally in the for of verb + object.
+  The advantages of this workflow is the usage of letters to help remember the action to be performed which is normally in the form of a verb and object.

-## Installation
+## Trial without installing

-  To install, download the tmux-leader-key bash script and place it somewhere in your PATH.
-Make the script executable: "chmod +x tmux-leader-key"

-  Add the belowkey binding to your ~/.tmux.conf file
-     bind-key  -n ,   popup -h 98% -E  'tmux-leader-key ","'
+  - Have tmux 3.2 or higher (requires display-pop feature) running.
+  - curl URL to /tmp/; tmux bind-key
+  - This will bind the ',' key as the leader key.
+To produce a ',', you will need to press ',' twice.
+You have the option of chosing another leader key.